priyansupattanaik/resuscanner.ai/README.md

 # ResuScanner.AI

 A modern ATS (Applicant Tracking System) resume scanner built with Next.js and Tailwind CSS.
-Upload a PDF resume, specify a job role and level, and get an ATS score with keyword suggestions—all wrapped in a cosmic-themed UI featuring a starry background and floating animations.
+Upload a PDF resume, specify a job role and level, and get an ATS score with keyword suggestions.

 ## Features